 The honeymoon is supposed to be the best trip of your life: relaxing, rewarding, indulgent.
 Six months after our wedding my wife and I ventured out to Italy’s Amalfi Coast and had an experience that was all of the above and more.
-It was my wife’s first time to this specific region and my first time in Europe.
+It was my wife’s first time in this specific region and my first time in Europe.
 Appropriately I had to rent us a quirky Euro-market car for the trip.

-After twenty hours of travel we finally arrived at the Naples airport.
+After twenty hours of travel, we finally arrived at the Naples airport.
 We found the Sixt hub and maybe it was the jet lag, but I still wasn’t sure what to expect.
 Initial inspection of our rental car revealed it was clean and didn’t smell like smoke or anything worse.
 A good start.
-Deducing that my downloaded Google Maps directions weren’t populating in real time as quickly as would be ideal, I looked to BMW’s iDrive and its built-in navigation system.
+Deducing that my downloaded Google Maps directions weren’t populating in real-time as quickly as would be ideal, I looked to BMW’s iDrive and its built-in navigation system.
 Using the center screen would, of course, be easier than my relying on my phone.

-Long lauded for its over-complexity and interactive difficulties, iDrive has gotten better but it’s still not perfected.
+Long lauded for its over-complexity and interactive difficulties, iDrive has gotten better but it’s still not perfect.
 Toggling through towns and streets still requires far more steps than it should.
 This wasn’t helped by my inability to figure out how to change the language to English, but the nearby Sixt employee was more than happy to help.
 Directions figured out and finally fully understandable, we hit the road.

 Right from the start the 2’s turning radius and reasonably small size worked wonders for maneuverability.
 People had told me the roads were tight in Italy but even the parking lots immediately proved correspondingly so.
-Before we had left the vicinity of NAP, the 2’s good visibility and solid amount of steering angle afforded proved helpful in getting around.
+Before we had left the vicinity of NAP, the 2’s good visibility and a solid amount of steering angle afforded proved helpful in getting around.
 The same traits would be rather beneficial in both navigating the tiny towns as well as for dicing through the Amalfi mountain roads.